ctagsproduce tags file for ex, more and vi |

 the C or FORTRAN sourcefiles named on the command line.
 All files with a

-suffix are treated as C source files, while
+.c or .h suffix are treated as C source files, while

-suffix are treated as FORTRAN source files.
+files with a .f suffix are treated as FORTRAN source files.
 For C

-summarizes function, macro and
+source code, ctags summarizes function, macro and

-definitions.
+typedef definitions.
 For FORTRAN source code, it summarizes

 function and subroutine definitions.
 See tags for a description of the format of

-the tags
+the tags file.

-You can access the tags
+You can access the tags file with the -t

-name option in ex
+name option in ex,

-, and
+more, and

-, the command
+vi, the command

 in:tag \fIname\fP

-ex
+ex and

-, and the command
+vi, and the command

 in:t\fIname\fP

-.
+more.
 The idea is that you tell

 the utility which function you want to look at and it checks the

-file to determine which source file contains the function.
+tags file to determine which source file contains the function.

-makes special provision for the function
+ctags makes special provision for the function

-which may occur in several C source files.
+main() which may occur in several C source files.
 The

-file contains an entry for the first main()
+tags file contains an entry for the first main()

 routine found.
-For all occurrences of main()
+For all occurrences of main() (including the first),

-file also contains an entry for M
+the tags file also contains an entry for Mname,

 where name is the name of the input sourcefile, with the

-suffix and any leading path name components removed.
+.c suffix and any leading path name components removed.
 For example,

-file created for a C source code file named
+a tags file created for a C source code file named

-would contain an entry for Mfile
+file.c would contain an entry for Mfile which

-represents the main()
+represents the main() routine in file.c.

-uses sort
+ctags uses sort

 to sort the file by tag name, according to the POSIX locale's collation sequence.

-appends output to the existing tags
+-aappends output to the existing tags file rather than

 overwriting the file.

-file that searches backward from the
+-Bproduces a tags file that searches backward from the

 current position to find the pattern matching the tag.

-searches for tag patterns in the forward direction (default).
+-Fsearches for tag patterns in the forward direction (default).

-tagfilegenerates a file named tagfile rather than the default
+-f tagfilegenerates a file named tagfile rather than the default

-suppresses warning messages.
+-wsuppresses warning messages.

-produces a human-readable report on the standard output.
+-xproduces a human-readable report on the standard output.
 The report

 gives the definition name, the line number of where it appears in the file,